-In order to take advantage of and retain the current professional accreditations, the programme content, learning outcomes and credits align with the CIOB Education Framework 2010, and the Skills Councils common learning outcomes 2006.
+In preparation for submitting a proposal for professional accreditations, the programme content, learning outcomes and credits align with the CIOB Education Framework 2010, and the Skills Councils common learning outcomes 2006.

-For full time students, each year comprises 120 credits ie Year One 120 credits at level 4, Year Two 120 credits at level 5 and Year Three 120 credits at level 6.
+For full time students, each year comprises 120 credits i.e. Year One 120 credits at level 4, Year Two 120 credits at level 5 and Year Three 120 credits at level 6.

-Part time students will normally undertake 60 credits of study at level 4 in Year One (Block 1) then progress to a further 60 credits at level 4 (Block 2).
-Block 3 comprises 80 credits at level 5 whilst Block 4 has 40 credits at Level 5 and 40 at Level 6.
+Part time Students will normally undertake 60 credits of study at level 4 in Year One (Block 1) then progress to a further 60 credits at level 4 in block 2, Block 3 comprises 80 credits at level 5 whilst Block 4 has 40 credits at Level 5 and 40 at Level 6.
 Level 6 is then completed in Block 5 which includes an Undergraduate Dissertation.